DecisionsDev/odm-docker-kubernetes/authentication/Okta/README.md

     - *OKTA_API_SCOPE* has been defined [above](#configure-the-default-authorization-server) (*odmapiusers*)

-    The files are generated into the `output` directory.
+    The files are generated into a directory named `output`.

 #### 4. Create the Okta authentication secret.

+  - run the command below to create a secret containing the configuration files generated at the previous step:
     ```
     kubectl create secret generic okta-auth-secret \
         --from-file=OdmOidcProviders.json=./output/OdmOidcProviders.json \